-A pay policy and a detailed appraisal policy are in place these are reviewed regularly.
+A pay policy and a detailed appraisal policy are in place and these are reviewed regularly.
 The School uses the School Teachers' Pay and Conditions Document as a guide to formulating the pay policy.
 All those in key management roles are set a range of targets on an annual basis; this includes both teaching and support staff.
 The headteacher carries out the appraisal of all such personnel.
 Pay increases are based on scales which are referenced in the pay policy.
 The Personnel Committee review these on an annual basis.
-The headteacher's pay and remuneration is reviewed by a sub-group of the board which includes the Chair, Vice Chair and Chair of the Quality of Education Committee and an external advisor.
+The headteacher's pay and remuneration is reviewed by a sub-group of the board which includes the Chair, Chair of Finance and Premises Committee and Chair of the Quality of Education Committee and an external advisor.
 The external adviser is an educational expert, providing expert advice to the trustees.
 Any remuneration is based on achieving targets.

+Structure, governance and management (continued)

 h.
 Trade union facility time

 Relevant union officials

 Number of employees who were relevant union officials during the year Full-time equivalent employee number 2 2

 Percentage of time spent on facility time

 Percentage of time Number of employees

 0% 1%-50% 51%-99% 100% 2 - - -

 Percentage of pay bill spent on facility time £

-Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 10,401,957 - %
+Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time - 10,390,972 - %

 Paid trade union activities

-Time spent on paid trade union activities as a percentage of total paid facility time - % hours i.
-Connected organisations, including related party relationships
+Time spent on paid trade union activities as a percentage of total paid facility time hours - %